top of page

 9. JUDGES HAVE FINAL RULING ON ALL VIDEO CLIP SUBMISSIONS.
 Fish should be large enough to be identified by the judges panel.
 If a fish cannot be properly identified it will not count as an approved submission.

-10. The post tournament "weigh-in" will take place on the @anglersall instagram on IG LIVE at 6:30pm on Sunday June 20th.
+10. The post tournament "weigh-in" will take place at a decided upon location!

 11. Use of boats and other watercraft is allowed.
 Ensure that you are following all Colorado Parks & Wildlife rules regarding life preservers, watercraft etiquette, angling and water access.